 Overall the Johnstone’s Perfect White is a good paint to use, but does it warrant the price tag?

 Well it’s on par with Crown and Dulux and has the same Class scrub rate, but Tikkurila Optiva 3/5 is nearly 30% cheaper and I believe it to be a better product for walls.
-Tikkurila Anti-reflex 2 for ceilings is only £29 avg 10L and I don’t think the Perfect White is worth double.
+Tikkurila Anti-reflex 2 for ceilings is only £40 avg 10L, but Johnstone’s Perfect Matt does leave you with a much nicer finish.